Sibundeni/Smart-meat-monitoring-system-while-in-transit/README.md

 - Real-time display and graph-based data visualization
 - Timestamped logging of sensor readings in a structured database
 - Organized HTML pages for each sensor and system function
-- Simple hardware wiring and test-friendly enclosure design
+- Simple hardware wiring and test friendly enclosure design

 ---